laughmaker/Zen/README.md

 This theme is provided as is, and is designed for my personal use of Obsidian on macOS.
 As such it is not thoroughly tested across all operating systems and use cases.

 This theme modifies significant parts of the Obsidian interface, so it may break with future updates.
 It may also be incompatible with other bits of custom CSS you have.

+## License
+Zen for Obsidian apps is licensed under the MIT License which allows you to modify and redistribute the code, however you must preserve the copyright and license notice in your CSS file.
+This includes any code you may extract as standalone snippets.